evandroagnes/cryptocurrencies-trading/README.md

 **Create trade strategies:**

-Rename `trade-strategies.csv.sample` to `trade-strategies.csv` and update it with your strategies.
+Copy `trade-strategies.csv.sample` to `trade-strategies.csv` and update it with your strategies.
 Be careful with `CreateOrders` column!

 - Symbol: symbol to trade and calculate statistics/strategy;
 - Interval: strategy interval;